scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/Homology/100-validation.rst.txt

    *Scipion* framework detailing the workflow to validate the model of the human *Hgb* :math:`\alpha` subunit.

-``NOTE:`` Structure validation is a model building step that you have to perform recursively during the refinement process to assess if you are improving your structure or not.
+.. note:: Structure validation is a model building step that you have to
+    perform recursively during the refinement process to assess if you are improving your structure or not.
 Once you finish the refinement process you’ll obtain the final assessment values.
 These values should be in a certain range if you want to submit the atomic structure to databases.
     These final validation scores should be computed regarding the density map that you submit as main map, although during the recursive process you might have used the sharpened maps for refinement/validation.

 .. _`requestion4`: